gautsi/groupsOnTwitter/README.md

 groupsOnTwitter
 ===============

 A package of tools to measure hierarchy in directed graphs.
-See the documentation_.
+See the documentation (/docs/graphtools.pdf).

-.. _documentation: ./docs/graphtools.pdf